hsubra89/hit-that/README.md

 - Inut a term you find on any link on the page.
 - Press 'Enter' to navigate to the highlighted link.
 - Use up-arrow or down-arrow keys to navigate between search results.

+# Things to do
+- Change css style to highlight links instead of changing the background of the link.